Skriv ut Lukk vindu

 Access to further studies

-The program qualifies students to take a PhD, and campus Narvik can offer such an education in collaboration with other universities in Norway and Sweden.
-PhD students carry out their research work in the research group Electromechanical Systems.
+The program qualifies students to take a PhD, and UiT campus Narvik can offer such an education through the PhD Programme in Engineering Sciences.
+PhD at the Department of Electrical Engineering will be affiliated with the research group Electromechanical Systems.